sumberg/kex_japan_2018/report/report.md

 # Introduction

 When integrating legacy information system components into a modern system, one of several usual approaches is to create an interface for the modern system to control or communicate with the legacy component.
 This approach is known as wrapping.[@Bisbal1999;@Sneed2000] Wrapping as a concept could be adapted for legacy hardware in embedded systems, to enable the original and proven functionality of the outdated system, by providing an interface to control the legacy components.
 There are few documented examples of migration of legacy systems that include the incorporation of the system including the hardware platform, and the few examples that exist are often designed with a specific functionality in mind.
-This thesis will evaluate how one of these methods could be expanded upon to allow for a general use case of the legacy component, and to evaluate how well the method performs as a means of wrapping.
+The NESizer2 project details a method wherein a modern microcontroller is used to wrap certain functionalities of the microprocessor used in a Nintendo Entertainment System, by dynamically injecting instructions to the microprocessor like an emulated ROM.[@NESizer2_GitHub] This thesis will evaluate how this method could be expanded upon to allow for a general use case of the legacy component, and to evaluate how well the method performs as a means of wrapping.

 ## Background